Middle Fork Valley snowmobiling

 Experienced off-road riders and “the brave and the willing” find this longer tour better!
 Rallying thousands of feet up and down and making 30 miles—or more—is the hook.
 Add a scrumptious lunch at our river cabin, and there’s nothing better!

-Middle Fork Valley Tours run once per day at .
+Middle Fork Valley Tours run once per day at and require at least 2 guests (such as 1 driver & 1 passenger) in order to run.

 Why are guided snowmobile tours with Selkirk Powder Guides so fun and unique?
 How about the fact that you’ll begin your snowmobiling tour at the top of a ski area?
 And a big ski area at that—Idaho’s largest!
-Your adventure begins with us after you check in, and then we’ll whisk you up a chairlift from the base of Schweitzer Mountain Resort and guide you to our summit operations lodge where our carefully maintained fleet of snowmobiles is located.
+Your adventure begins with us after you check in at the Reservations Desk promptly at 8:30 am, and then we’ll whisk you up a chairlift from the base of Schweitzer Mountain Resort and guide you to our summit operations lodge where our carefully maintained fleet of snowmobiles is located.

 With your guide in the lead, you’ll drive your snowmobile on groomed and ungroomed trails, stopping at spectacular areas to take photos and enjoying snacks and beverages while also learning about some of the rich natural history and lore of our very special area.
 After returning to our Summit Lodge and reviewing maps of where you’ve toured and perhaps some awesome photos, you’ll once again ride the ski lift back down to the village and take a last stop at our reception area.